-Summer born children and the admission of children below compulsory school age including deferred entry and part time admission
+Summer born children and the admission of children below compulsory school age including deferred entry and part time admission and such requests made outside of the reception year

 The School Admissions Code requires school admission authorities to provide for the admission of all children in the September following their fourth birthday.
 However, a child is not required to start school until they have reached compulsory school age following their fifth birthday.
 For summer born children (those born after 1 April) this can sometimes be almost a full school year after the point at which they could first be admitted.